On Air Now

-Brandon Flowers has reminisced about how the Las Vegas rockers came from a "classifieds ad".
+Brandon Flowers has explained about how the Las Vegas rockers came together from a "classified ad".

 The Killers are one of the most successful bands to come out of the noughties, but how did they actually meet?

-As Brandon Flowers recalled to Seth Myers this week: "It sounds old fashioned.
+As Brandon Flowers recalled to Seth Myers in 2018: "It sounds old fashioned.
 Like, where did you get your instruments, at the five and dime?
 But that was in this century.
 It wasn't that long ago.
 Things have progressed so fast."

 "At the end of each ad they would put what influences you had.
 And so I would just look at the band names, look at the band names